 Introduction

 The physical and biogeochemical controls of greenhouse gases (GHGs) is a central motivation for this chapter, which identifies biogeochemical feedbacks that have led or could lead to a future acceleration, slowdown or abrupt transitions in the rate of GHG accumulation in the atmosphere, and therefore of climate change.
-A characterisation of the trends and feedbacks lead to improved quantification for the remaining carbon budgets for climate stabilisation, and the responses of the carbon cycle to atmospheric CO2 removal, which is embedded in many of the mitigation scenarios, to achieve the goals of the Paris Agreement.
+A characterization of the trends and feedbacks lead to improved quantification for the remaining carbon budgets for climate stabilization, and the responses of the carbon cycle to atmospheric carbon dioxide removal (CDR), which is embedded in many of the mitigation scenarios, to achieve the goals of the Paris Agreement.